Skip to content

 Grammar can change too, as we phase out old grammatical features or bring in new ones.

 I talked a bit about this process in my post about Old English.
-The language has gone through some big changes over the last thousand or so years, right under our noses.
+The language has gone through some big changes over the last thousand years or so, right under our noses.
 English might seem complicated even as a native speaker, but learning Old English feels like learning an entirely separate language.
 (Because it pretty much is!)

 We used to have many different noun forms: noun genders, endings to match their role in a sentence, and a plural form for each.
-Now, we just have singular and plural.
-Noun genders are gone, noun cases don’t exist, and we just have a singular and plural form for every word.
+Now, noun genders are gone, noun cases don’t exist, and we just have a singular and plural form for every word.

 But these distinctions can only really be made retroactively, by looking back at how the language changed and finding the spot where it becomes unrecognizable by modern standards.